pnimac/webcrawler-springboot-react/README.md

 # Screenshots
 ![postman response](images/postman-response.png)

+# Prerequisite

+Ensure you have Maven installed.
+You can verify this by running mvn -v in your terminal.

+Ensure you have JDK installed.
+You can verify this by running java -version in your terminal.

 # Testing

+1. Navigate to the backend service project directory and run command:

+`mvn clean install && mvn spring-boot:run`

-1. To test the application locally, you can use POSTMAN or Curl to request this endpoint:
+2. To test the application locally, you can use POSTMAN or Curl to request this endpoint:

 `Method  - POST `